flyteorg/flytesnacks/cookbook/index.rst

 Note this currently does not include articles/tid-bits on how to use the Flyte platform at large, though in the future we may expand it to that.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    workflows/recipe_1/index
    workflows/recipe_2/index
+   workflows/recipe_3/index

 ********
 Setup
 ********

-Follow instructions in the main documentation.
-Todo, fill this in.
+Follow instructions in the main Flyte documentation.

 All the commands in this book assume that you are using Docker Desktop.
 If you are using minikube or another K8s deployment, the commands will need to be modified.